new-mikha/HG-UV79/README.md

 - `DAN` - single band.
 - `SHUANG` - dual band.

-Also, as it seems, the radio needs at least one of the bands to be TX'able.
+Also, it seems that the radio needs at least one of the bands to be TX'able.

 ### - Scrolling through channel/frequency modes

 If you already have some channels, you might be in the channel mode.
-If so, then **long** press of the top-right button on the keypad (the red button) scrolls between frequency mode and flavours of the channel mode:
+If so, then a **long** press of the top-right button on the keypad (the red button) scrolls between frequency mode and flavours of the channel mode:

-- Frequency mode - if the frequency is TX'able, you'll see the actual frequency +`VFO`
+- Frequency mode - if the frequency is TX'able, you'll see the actual frequency + `VFO`.
-- Channel mode, just channel number shown in the big font.
+- Channel mode, just the channel number shown in the big font.
 - Channel mode, both frequency and the channel number are shown, the latter in the small font. *This one is easy to confuse with "just frequency" mode*.

 ### - Frequency step

 Menu `O3 STEP`.
-In the Frequency mode (see the section above), you can enter the frequency on the keypad, or scroll to the next one by either pressing up/down buttons, or turning the dial on top.
+In the Frequency mode (see the section above), you can enter the frequency on the keypad, or scroll to the next one by either pressing the up/down buttons, or turning the dial on top.
 With such scrolling, the `03 STEP` menu is important.
-It becomes quite imoprtant when saving multiple channels (see below), if your channels are spread evenly.
+It becomes quite important when saving multiple channels (see below), if your channels are spread evenly.

 ### - Saving channels